exploring self-realization, sacred personhood, and full humanity

 some people are so far under, so perverted, that they'd need to improve a lot in order to reach the high mark of level #20, Shame!

-In other words, aselegeia doesn't have enough good sense to know when to be ashamed!
+In other words, aselegeia doesn't have enough good sense to know when or how to be ashamed!
 It has no sense of shame or propriety!
 Common decency is far too high for this dark-spirited mind-set!

 It is so much under the influence of the basest of animal instincts and passions - my apologies to our dear friends, the animals - that it "does not care what people say or think so long as he can gratify his evil desire.
 He is the man who is lost to shame.
 Most men have enough decency left to hide their sin, but [one gripped in aselegeia] is long past that.
 He will be guilty of any outrageous conduct, and cares for nothing except to satisfy his desires...
 Aselegeia is a grim word.
 It is the wanton insolence lost to shame."